Hard Times (Paramore song): Critical reception

 The song received positive reviews from music critics.
 Joe Coscarelli at The New York Times praised the song, stating that Hayley Williams "remains the focus, and her nimble melodies and sneakily huge pop hooks are as crisp and magnetic as ever, unbeholden to genre walls."
 Brad Nelson of Pitchfork wrote positively of the song, calling it a "return to the vintage rhythms that informed 'Ain't It Fun,' but the new song unfolds in a context less obviously connected to rock and even further amputated from emo".
 Jordan Sargent from Spin named it as one of Paramore's best singles to date, adding that "It's also an interesting experiment, even if you don't care for Paramore's music."

 Will Richards of DIY praised the song, saying that the band "never had as much fun as they're having right now," further stating that the chorus "instantly sticks in your brain like bubblegum".
 Billboard compared the song to Talking Heads and Blondie, stating "With the infectious quality of 'Hard Times' inspiring a jump-on-the-bed and use a hairbrush as a microphone type of vibe, Paramore's new chapter is a testament to what can happen not only when you weather the storm, but when you let yourself dance in the rain as well".
 Writing for The Inquirer, Joseph R. Atilano opines that the song is "a very solid track and is something that long time Paramore fans will surely enjoy listening to over and over again" but criticizes its short length, and mentions that Williams' vocals could be louder in some areas.

 The Village Voice's Pazz & Jop annual critics' poll to find the best music of 2017 ranked "Hard Times" at number 11.
 In 2017, NME ranked the song number three on their list of the 10 greatest Paramore songs, and in 2021, Kerrang ranked the song number six on their list of the 20 greatest Paramore songs.

 Music video

-The video was uploaded to Fueled by Ramen's YouTube channel on April 19, 2017.
-It was directed by Andrew Joffe and shot at Optimist Studios over two days in March 2017.
+The music video was directed by Andrew Joffe and shot at Optimist Studios over two days in March 2017.
 According to Joffe, the band wanted to "embody some kind of '80s vibe" and made use of "the kind of hand-drawn rotoscoping animation effects made famous in a-ha's 'Take On Me' and deploys a color palette straight out of Weird Science and Square Pegs".
 NPR's Lars Gotrich described the video as containing "early MTV-style effects, loud pastels and a performance space seemingly constructed out of an old Nickelodeon set".
 The animation effects were done by Portland-based creative studio, Computer Team.
 In October 2017, Paramore released a blooper reel of the video's green screen segments.

 By October 2017, the song achieved 50 million views.
-As of October 2022, the music video for "Hard Times" has over 120 million views on YouTube.